PeterHickman/Legion/README.md

 ## Using Legion

 Lets use the `bootstrap.txt` script as a worked example.
-The pupoose of the script is to take a newly provisioned machine and configure it to a known baseline.
+The purpose of the script is to take a newly provisioned machine and configure it to a known baseline.
 Before we start to run the script the target machine will be:

 0. Running ssh
 1. Allow `root` to log in using a password
-2. `root` will have a password
+2. `root` has a password

 After the script has been run the target machine will have: